SpecFlowOSS/SpecFlow/docs/ui-automation/Selenium-with-Page-Object-Pattern.md

 The web application we are testing in this example is a simple calculator implementation hosted [here](https://specflowoss.github.io/Calculator-Demo/Calculator.html).
 Feel free to use this for practice if you like to.

-The example feature file that is bundled with the SpecFlow extension is used in this example.
 We are testing the web application by simply adding two numbers together and checking the results.

 In order to test more than just the two initial numbers in the example feature file we have added an extra Scenario Outline with the parameters `First number`, `Second number`, and `Expected result`.
 Now we can use an example table to include as many numbers as we like.